Kajaki Dam

-The Kajaki Dam is "an earth and rockfill embankment type dam" located on the Helmand River in the Kajaki District of Helmand Province in Afghanistan, about 161 km northwest of Kandahar.
+The Kajaki Dam is an embankment dam located on the Helmand River in the Kajaki District of Helmand Province, Afghanistan, about 161 km northwest of Kandahar.
 It has a hydroelectric power station, which is operated by the Helmand and Arghandab Valley Authority through the Ministry of Energy and Water.

 Kajaki Dam has a dual function, to provide electricity and to irrigate some 263045 ha or 1800 km2 of an otherwise arid land.
 Water discharging from the dam traverses some 300 miles (500 km) of downstream irrigation canals feeding farmland.
 As of July 2022 it produces up to 151 megawatts (MW) of electricity.

 The dam is 100 m high and 270 m long, with a gross storage capacity of 1715000000 m3 of fresh water.
 The dam controls the output of the main watershed which feeds the Sistan Basin.

 History

 Final studies for the dam began in 1946 and a preliminary design was crafted in 1950.
 The dam was built between 1951 and 1953 by Morrison Knudsen as part of the Helmand Valley Authority project.

 In 1975, the United States Agency for International Development commissioned the initial installation of two 16.5 MW generating units in a powerhouse constructed at the toe of the dam.
 This first stage powerhouse was actually constructed to house three equally sized units.
 Only units 1 and 3 were installed originally.